-In itself, the concepts of investments or sustainable or ethical criteria are nothing new.
-Already in the 90s, the progress of sustainable investment was a fact and it was decided to launch the Dow Jones Sustainability Index, the first global index to introduce sustainability criteria.
-Shortly afterwards, the United Nations (UN) took a major step with the implementation of the Principles for Responsible Investment.
+In itself, the concepts of sustainable or ethical investments or criteria are nothing new.
+Already in the 90s, the progress of sustainable investment was a fact and it was decided to launch the Dow Jones Sustainability Index, the first global index that introduces sustainability criteria.
+Soon after, the United Nations (UN) took a big step forward with the implementation of the Principles for Responsible Investment.

-In recent years we have witnessed different legislative initiatives at European and national level aimed at promoting sustainability in companies, such as Non-Financial Reporting Act, definition of the EU Sustainable Sustainable taxonomy (which classifies activities that contribute to mitigating and adapting to climate change) or the development of the well-known “green bonds” for financing environmental projects.
+In recent years we have witnessed different legislative initiatives at European and state level aimed at promoting sustainability in companies, such as the Non-Financial Reporting Act, the definition of the Taxonomy sustainable of the EU, (where activities that contribute to the mitigation and adaptation to climate change are classified) or the development of the well-known “green bonds” for the financing of environmental projects.

-It is not surprising, therefore, that the search volume of the acronym ESG has exploded in recent years.
+It is therefore not surprising that the search volume for the acronym ESG has skyrocketed in recent years.

-*Search volume for ESG term in Spain (Google Trends)
+*EsG term search volume in Spain (Google Trends)

 Knowing ESG criteria

-Within this current framework where society demands a more sustainable, enduring and ethical development; a scenario, moreover, that is under growing protection of European legislation and regulations, companies have decided to incorporate various environmental, social and good corporate governance factors into their business strategy.
+Within this current framework where society demands a more sustainable, lasting and ethical development; a scenario, in addition, which is under the growing protection of European legislation and regulations, companies have decided to incorporate into their business strategy, various environmental, social and good corporate governance factors.